shmotamedi/CV/README.md

-Concise version of my curriculum vitae.
+Condensed version of my CV.